 Culture and Etiquette in Switzerland

 They are also very proud of their long tradition of freedom, environmental-consciousness, and promotion of world peace.
-They also have very specific culinary etiquette, such as keeping their hands on the table at all times, using utensils for everything (including fruit), and if salt and pepper are not on the table, don’t ask for them.
+They also have particular culinary etiquette, such as keeping their hands on the table at all times, using utensils for everything (including fruit), and if salt and pepper are not on the table, don’t ask for them.

 Health and Safety in Switzerland

-No special immunizations are required to study in Switzerland and it is a very healthy country.
-Switzerland offers state-of-the-art healthcare and students will be completely taken care of if they should need to seek medical attention while abroad.
+No special immunizations are required to study in Switzerland, and it is a very healthy country.
+Switzerland offers state-of-the-art healthcare, and students will be completely taken care of if they should need to seek medical attention while abroad.